-&lt;sup>134 UN, General Assembly, Resolution on torture and other cruel, inhuman or degrading treatment or punishment, 6 November 2017, Third Committee, Seventy-second session, A/C.3/72/L.20/Rev.1, paragraph 19.
+133 UN, General Assembly, Resolution on torture and other cruel, inhuman or degrading treatment or punishment, 6 November 2017, Third Committee, Seventy-second session, A/C.3/72/L.20/Rev.1, paragraph 19

-&lt;sup>135 Notably over 60 States of the Alliance for Torture Free Trade, see Section 3.5 of this Study.
+134 Notably over 60 States of the Alliance for Torture Free Trade, see Section 3.5 of this Study.

-&lt;sup>136 UN Commission on Human Rights, Resolution 2001/62, 25 April 2001.
+135 UN Commission on Human Rights, Resolution 2001/62, 25 April 2001.

-&lt;sup>137 UN, Report of the Committee against Torture Thirty-ninth session (5-23 November 2007) Fortieth session (28 April-16 May 2008) General Assembly Official Records Sixty-third Session Supplement No. 44.
+136 UN, Report of the Committee against Torture Thirty-ninth session (5-23 November 2007) Fortieth session (28 April-16 May 2008) General Assembly Official Records Sixty-third Session Supplement No. 44.

-&lt;sup>138 Commission on Human and People's Rights, Robben Island Guidelines for the Prohibition and Prevention of Torture in Africa, paragraph 14.
+137 Commission on Human and People's Rights, Robben Island Guidelines for the Prohibition and Prevention of Torture in Africa, paragraph 14.

-&lt;sup>139 Council of Europe, Business and Human Rights, Recommendation CM/REC(2016)3 of the Committee of Ministers to member States, adopted on 2 March 2016, paragraph 24.
+138 Council of Europe, Business and Human Rights, Recommendation CM/REC(2016)3 of the Committee of Ministers to Member States, adopted on 2 March 2016, paragraph 24.

-&lt;sup>140 Statement by Michelle Bachelet, UN High Commissioner for Human Rights, First Ministerial Meeting of the Alliance for Torture Free Trade, 24 September 2018.
+139 Statement by Michelle Bachelet, UN High Commissioner for Human Rights, First Ministerial Meeting of the Alliance for Torture Free Trade, 24 September 2018. http://webtv.un.org/assets/rss/video3804186128001/watch/first-ministerial-meeting-of-the-alliance-fortorture-free-trade/5839498628001/?term=&sort=popular&page=11 (accessed 21 May 2019).

-http://webtv.un.org/assets/rss/video3804186128001/watch/first-ministerial-meeting-of-the-alliance-for-torture-free-trade/5839498628001/?term=&sort=popular&page=11 (accessed 21 May 2019).
+relevant to regulation of the trade in goods used for torture, ill-treatment, and the death penalty.
+In particular, Principle 2 urges States to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations", and Principle 3 calls on States to "enforce laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, and periodically to assess the adequacy of such laws and address any gaps."

-- 8. Specific reference should be made to the UN Guiding Principles on Business and Human Rights, which contain provisions directed at both States and business that are directly relevant to regulation of the trade in goods used for torture, ill-treatment, and the death penalty.
-In particular, Principle 2 urges States to "set out clearly the expectation that all business enterprises domiciled in their territory and/or jurisdiction respect human rights throughout their operations", and Principle 3 calls on States to "enforce laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, and periodically to assess the adequacy of such laws and address any gaps." - 9.
-Principle 11, directed at businesses themselves, declares that such "enterprises should respect human rights.
+9. Principle 11, directed at businesses themselves, declares that such "enterprises should respect human rights.
 This means that they should avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved."
 The attendant Commentary notes:

 "The responsibility to respect human rights is a global standard of expected conduct for all business enterprises wherever they operate.
-It exists independently of States' abilities and/or willingness to fulfil their own human rights obligations and does not diminish those obligations.
+It exists independently of States' abilities and/or willingness to fulfil their own human rights obligations, and does not diminish those obligations.
 And it exists over and above compliance with national laws and regulations protecting human rights."

-- 10. All companies based or operating in the Council of Europe member States that manufacture, promote, or trade in inherently abusive law enforcement equipment and weapons, are in breach of Principle 11 and should cease such activities immediately. - 11.
-Principle 17, which is also directed at businesses, recommends that they conduct 'human rights due diligence' which "should include assessing actual and potential human rights impacts, integrating and acting upon the findings, tracking responses, and communicating how impacts are addressed" and should cover "adverse human rights impacts which may be linked directly to its operations, products or services by its business relationships" 142. - 12.
+- 10. All companies based in the Council of Europe or operating in the Council of Europe that manufacture, promote, or trade in inherently abusive law enforcement equipment and weapons, are in breach of Principle 11 and should cease such activities immediately. - 11.
+Principle 17, which is also directed at businesses, recommends that they conduct 'human rights due diligence' which "should include assessing actual and potential human rights impacts, integrating and acting upon the findings, tracking responses, and communicating how impacts are addressed" 140 and should cover "adverse human rights impacts which may be linked directly to its operations, products or services by its business relationships" 141. - 12.
 The attendant commentary on this provision notes that:

 "Questions of complicity may arise when a business enterprise contributes to [...] adverse human rights impacts caused by other parties...
 [M]ost national jurisdictions prohibit complicity in the commission of a crime, and a number allow for criminal liability of business enterprises in such cases...
 The weight of international criminal law jurisprudence indicates that the relevant standard for aiding and abetting is knowingly providing practical assistance or encouragement that has a substantial effect on the commission of a crime."
-143
+142